 - More information regarding Legal Documents is available on the Legal Documents website.

 - It is critical that you review the information posted on the Legal Documents website concerning which legal documents you are required to submit.

 Once you have submitted your forms and legal documents, you will receive an email from Enrolment Services in approximately 3-5 business days indicating your McGill ID number and instructions on how to log into Minerva, McGill's online student interface, to register for your courses.
+Once you receive your email confirmation you will have to wait 24 hours before registering for your course.
 If your registration package is incomplete, Enrolment Services will email you indicating what is missing.
-If you wish to check the status of your registration package, you may contact McGill Service Point at 514-398-7878 or submit on online query.
+If you wish to check the status of your registration package, you may contact McGill Service Point at 514-398-7878 or submit an online query.

 - Graduate courses (600+ level courses): Students wishing to take a Graduate level course must register with the Graduate and Postdoctoral Studies Office and submit an application via uapply.

 - Dropping courses: Students are responsible for all courses in which they are registered unless they formally drop these courses using Minerva before the deadline date.
 It is not sufficient to notify the instructor or cease to attend lectures.
 Please see the section on Course Drop & Withdrawal for more information.